Quarkonium $p_{\rm T}$ spectra in heavy--ion collisions at LHC energies within a hydrodynamic core--corona framework: Summary

 In the bottomonium sector, the calculated $p_{\rm T}$ spectra of $\Upsilon(1S)$, $\Upsilon(2S)$, and $\Upsilon(3S)$ show good agreement with measurements from the CMS collaboration.
 The corresponding yield ratios are also well described, reproducing the expected sequential suppression pattern, where more weakly bound states exhibit stronger suppression.
 This behavior reflects the sensitivity of bottomonium states to the medium temperature and their binding energies, with minimal contributions from regeneration effects compared to the charmonium sector.

 Overall, the model provides a good description of the data in the low- and intermediate-$p_{\rm T}$ regions, where collective expansion dominates.
 At higher $p_{\rm T}$, the hydrodynamic contribution alone underestimates the data, reflecting the limitations of the ideal hydrodynamic description and the growing importance of non-thermal processes.
-The inclusion of the corona component improves the agreement in this region, although residual deviations may indicate the need for a more complete treatment including viscous effects and microscopic production mechanisms such as parton fragmentation.
+The inclusion of the corona component improves the agreement in this region, although residual deviations, specially for J/$\psi$, may indicate the need for a more complete treatment including microscopic production mechanisms.

 These results highlight the complementary roles of charmonium and bottomonium as probes of the quark--gluon plasma and emphasize the importance of combining analytical and phenomenological approaches to gain deeper insight into the properties of the strongly interacting medium created at the LHC.